-Figure 2 shows the EED for 10^{19} and 10^{20} eV proton showers after our simulation of both HiRes-II and Auger fluorescence telescopes, including energy reconstruction and quality cuts.
+Figure 1 shows the EEDs for 10^{19} and 10^{20} eV proton showers after our simulation of both HiRes-II and Auger fluorescence telescopes, including energy reconstruction and quality cuts.
 It can be seen that the EED's shape, including the asymmetric tail, is different for each energy.
 In [1] we investigate this energy dependence in detail.

-UHECR Energy Spectrum
+3 UHECR Energy Spectrum

 The UHECR energy spectrum at the Earth was determined following the analysis described in [8].
 We took this spectrum as the true spectrum and convolved it using a Monte Carlo procedure with the EEDs determined from our simulation.
 To take into account the EED energy dependency, the convolution was divided in four energy ranges.
 For each range we used a different EED, each obtained using showers with a different primary energy.
-Figure 3 shows the UHECR convolved spectrum and figure 4 shows the percentage excess of events for each studied EED in relation to the number of expected events above 10^{19} eV from our "true" spectrum.
+Figure 2 shows the UHECR convolved spectrum and figure 3 shows the percentage excess of events for each studied EED in relation to the number of expected events above 10^{19} eV from our "true" spectrum.
 As can be seen, the excess of events is still significant around the expected GZK energy.
 Although fluorescence measurements errors will not erase the GZK cutoff from the spectrum they might shift its position.
+Figure 3: Percentage excess of events due to the smearing of the UHECR spectrum with several EEDs.
+N' is the number of events above E_0 calculated for each distribution, N_0 is the number of events above E_0 calculated with the theoretical GZK spectrum.